 About Huang Yong Ping

 Huang Yong Ping was born in 1954 in Xiamen, China and is a contemporary artist who was part of the first students to be admitted to art academies after the 1966-76 Cultural Revolution1.
 Here, the artist developed a penchant for French postmodern theory.
-Along with the influence of Taoist and Zen Buddhist, he cofounded Xiamen Dada2.
+Along with the influence of Taoist and Zen Buddhism, he cofounded Xiamen Dada2.
 This well-known avant-garde group mainly deals with construction materials in galleries as opposed to artworks.
 He lived in France, where he shone the limelight on his art and as a result.
 At the same time, his artwork features Chinese mythological symbols such as the snake.
 It also sprinkles symbols and mythologies from the West, an approach that is evident in Ressort.

 The meaning of ‘Ressort’